|

 temple and school of Zhang Daolin, a famous Daoist master who taught

 here and contributed greatly to spreading Daoism in China.
-The present
+The

-here for preaching.
-In the Three Kings Palace, the main hall of the
+Daolin had been here for preaching.
+In the Three Kings Palace, the

-Tianshi Cave, the stone inscriptions of three kings of Tang dynasty
+main hall of the Tianshi Cave, the stone inscriptions of three kings

 Use your browsers "Go Back" button to return to the